 - The contractor is required to keep the workforce as minimum as possible, and to not bring in any surplus workers for the project; - the project island currently has vacant properties as well as rooms to let in houses, which can easily house the influx of 10-15 workers.
-Therefore no new facilities will be made for the accommodation of the workers in order to avoid clearing of land or spending resources unnecessarily for making worker quarters; - all construction workers and persons on site must be given specific instructions not to catch or harm birds and animals allow them to retreat into undisturbed areas and prohibit damaging vegetation that are not;
+Therefore no new facilities will be made for the accommodation of the workers in order to avoid clearing of land or spending resources unnecessarily for making worker quarters; - all construction workers and persons on site must be given specific instructions not to catch or harm birds and animals allow them to retreat into undisturbed areas and prohibit damaging vegetation that are not; - rules shall be formulated by the contractor and workers shall be oriented on the rules and conduct during the project works; - enclosed containers shall be provided to dispose of waste oil and other hazardous waste; - workers shall be given instruction not to catch or harm any birds or animals present on the island, and not to damage any vegetation that is not already sanctioned for removal within the demarcated site bounds; - littering shall be prohibited; and

-- rules shall be formulated by the contractor and workers shall be oriented on the rules and conduct during the project works; - workers shall be given instructions on the sensitive and protected areas of the island; - enclosed containers shall be provided to dispose of waste oil and other hazardous waste; - workers shall be given instruction not to catch or harm any birds or animals present on the island, and not to damage any vegetation that is not already sanctioned for removal within the demarcated site bounds; - littering shall be prohibited; and - waste bins shall be placed within the site.
+• waste bins shall be placed within the site.